fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/New-AzureRemoteAppTemplateImage.md

 ```

 ## DESCRIPTION
-The **New-AzureRemoteAppTemplateImage** cmdlet uploads or imports an azure_2 RemoteApp template image.
+The **New-AzureRemoteAppTemplateImage** cmdlet uploads or imports an Azure RemoteApp template image.

 ## EXAMPLES